Skip to main content

 Staging small lymphocytic lymphoma (SLL)/chronic lymphocytic leukemia (CLL)

-The system above is most often used to stage this lymphoma if it is only in lymph nodes.
-But if the disease is affecting the blood or bone marrow, it is often staged using the systems for CLL.
+The system above is most often used to stage SLL if it is only in lymph nodes.
+But if the disease is in the blood or bone marrow, it is often staged using the systems for CLL.
 See Chronic Lymphocytic Leukemia Stages.

 How staging might affect treatment